FabrizzioB/CoffeeTime-WebApp/README.md

 ### Web Interface

-1. Home and Login Page (/): Displays the login page for initial user access.
+1. Login Page (/): Displays the login page for initial user access.
-2. Single Page Application (SPA) Page (/index): Serves the main interface for the team management functionality.
-3. Add Member Page (/add): Provides a form for adding a new team member.
+2. Add Member Page (/add): Provides a form for adding a new team member.
-4. Update Coffee Count Page (/update): Allows users to update the coffee count for an existing member.
+3. Update Coffee Count Page (/update): Allows users to update the coffee count for an existing member.
-5. Delete Member Page (/delete): Lets users remove a team member from the database.
+4. Delete Member Page (/delete): Lets users remove a team member from the database.
-6. View Team Members (/team): Displays all team members and their coffee counts.
+5. View Team Members (/team): Displays all team members and their coffee counts.
-7. Sort Members (/sort): Shows options to sort members based on coffee purchases.
+6. Sort Members (/sort): Shows options to sort members based on coffee purchases.
+7. Single Page Application (SPA) Page (/index): Serves the main interface for the team management functionality.
+8. Register (/register): Page to register the user for the app.
+9. Password recovery (/recovery): Page to recover the account / password reset.

 ### API Endpoints

-Member Management
+#### Member Management

 - PUT /add: Adds a new team member to the database with an initial coffee count.
 - DELETE /delete/{name}: Removes a specified member from the database by name.